Sacramento Streetcar: Planning

 In 2008 West Sacramento voters passed Measures U and V, a raise in sales tax dedicated to streetcar funding.
 At the time, the streetcar was envisioned as a 4.4 mi line running from Midtown to West Sacramento.
-While distinct from the RT Light Rail system, it would have shared some right-of-way and assets with that system; RT would likely also operate the line.
+While distinct from the SacRT light rail system, it would have shared some right-of-way and assets with that system; RT would likely also operate the line.
 If built, the service was expected to attract 5,800 daily riders.

 The project received $50 million from the federal government for construction in May 2017.
 By June 2017, $200 million in local, state, and federal grants had been secured to build the streetcar line.
 A special district that includes businesses close to the streetcar agreed to a tax to offset operating costs; it was expected to generate $50 million over 25 years.

 Plans stalled in 2019 as construction bids came in significantly higher than expected, with the lowest bid at $184 million, or $76 million higher than anticipated.
 The Sacramento City Council dissolved its special-use district dedicated to streetcar maintenance in August 2019.